flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - avidemux
     - Drop into Quicktime
 - [[flancian]] presentation (maybe): https://anagora.org/go/agora-slides
+    - three facets
+        - a space - the definition of an agora the one best known
+            - public, mostly virtual, but has semi public sub-spaces (stoas).
+Different groups met in the different spaces and allowed people to join in and be part of something.
+            - Go beyond the commons concern of the market
+        - A distributed knowledge graph
+            - Give it a list or repositories or

 ## [[2023-09-06]]
 - Attending: [[Jerry Michalski]], [[Chris Aldrich]], [[Aram Zucker-Scharff]], [[David Pickrell]], [[Flancian]], [[Michael Grossman]]